inspec/inspec-aws/docs/resources/aws_ec2_transit_gateway_routetable_associations.md

 ## Parameters

-This resource does not expect any parameters.
+This resource does expect transit_gateway_route_table_id as a required parameter.

 See the [AWS documentation on Transit Gateway Route Table](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-ec2-transitgatewayroutetableassociation.html) for additional information.